Average Covid-19 cases are the lowest they've been in nearly a year. Vaccines can push them even lower, officials say - KESQ

 Some experts have warned that lifting mask mandates now could lead to some unvaccinated Americans shedding their masks too, and leave the country relying on a kind of honor system on who’s masking up.

-“The problem and the issue is that we don’t have any way of knowing who is vaccinated and who is not vaccinated,” Dr. Anthony Fauci said on “Good Morning America” on Tuesday.
-“And I think that’s where the confusion arises.”
+Dr. Anthony Fauci, director of the National Institute of Allergy and Infectious Diseases, told Axios for a virtual event airing Wednesday that he believes unvaccinated people were misinterpreting the CDC’s masking guidance, mistakenly believing it applied to them.

+“I think people are misinterpreting — thinking this is a removal of a mask mandate for everyone.
+It’s not,” he said, according to Axios.

-That’s why Fauci said it was “perfectly reasonable and understandable” for some business owners to keep mask mandates in place.
+On Tuesday, Fauci told ABC’s “Good Morning America” that because there was no way of telling who is vaccinated and who isn’t, it is “perfectly reasonable and understandable” for some business owners to keep mask mandates in place.

 Comments